-While there are many dog breeds that don’t differ much from one gender to the other, the Bull Mastweiler is a hybrid in which one can find many differences between a female and a male of this kind.
+While many dog breeds don’t differ much from one gender to the other, the Bull Mastweiler is a hybrid in which one can find many differences between a female and a male of this kind.

 If you’re a first-time dog owner, it is highly advisable that you get a female Bull Mastweiler.

-This is because the Bull Mastweiler is as it is quite a stubborn breed and the males amongst them can get particularly obstinate, a trait which can be difficult to work with for someone who is inexperienced in dog training.
+This is because the Bull Mastweiler is as it is quite a stubborn breed and the males amongst them can get particularly obstinate, a trait that can be difficult to work with for someone inexperienced in dog training.

 It is important to remember that if you go wrong with the early training and socialization of this dog, you can end up in a lot of trouble with its behavior.

 The Bull Mastweiler is very susceptible to developing an aggressive streak that can make it wary and unwelcoming of even your close friends and family.

 These traits are stronger in a male Bull Mastweiler, while a female one will be less likely to exhibit aggressive behavior.